 ‘all artists need a crucible through which their art is formed.
 The liminal tension in Britiain between tradition and change defines my work ‘

 Martin Kinnear is a British oil painter and writer.
-Born and bred in the working class area of Burnley and Pendle, his work explores themes of loss, resilience, change and regeneration.
+Born and bred in the working class area of Burnley and Pendle, his work explores themes of, resilience, change and regeneration.

 Kinnear creates bodies of work in oil, in words and using places, to tell stories about modern day Britain, and how we have become whom we are.

-My work explores themes of loss, recollection, change and regeneration.
+My work explores themes of, recollection, change and regeneration.
 I document the story of life in modern day Britain, and how we have become whom we are.

 I do not work from direct sources, chronologically or topographically; rather my paintings are assemblages of memory and about how it seems to me to live here, now, and in our time.
 They are orchestrated fragments of our shared cultural experience.